bill-bishop/execution-sandbox/sandbox_server/OPENAI-METAPROMPT.md

   ]
   ```

+## File Management

+### `/api/write`
+- Create or overwrite a file with provided `filename` and `content`.

+### `/api/read`
+- Read the full content of a file.

+### `/api/read-partial`
+- Read a chunk of a file starting from an offset with optional limit.

 ## Agent Guidance
-- Always use `/execute` for running commands.
+- Always use `/api/execute` for running commands.
-- Expect partial output in the JSON response, but rely on `/ws/workspace` or `/workspace/logs` to access the complete log.
+- Expect partial output in the JSON response, but rely on `/ws/workspace` or `/api/workspace/logs` for complete logs.
-- Do not use `/execute-async` or `/status`; these are deprecated.
+- Never attempt to use `/execute-async`, `/status`, or `/worker`.
-- To retrieve recent activity, use `/workspace/logs?offset=-20&limit=20`.
+- To retrieve recent activity, use `/api/workspace/logs?offset=-20&limit=20`.

 ## Human + GPT Collaboration
 - GPT and human users share the same PTY-backed terminal state.
 - Human users see live output in the Terminal UI (via WebSocket).
 - GPT can:
-  - Use `/execute` for commands.
+  - Use `/api/execute` for commands.
   - Follow `/ws/workspace` for real-time feedback.
-  - Query `/workspace/logs` to review recent context.
+  - Query `/api/workspace/logs` to review recent context.
+  - Read/write files with `/api/read`, `/api/read-partial`, and `/api/write`.

-This unified model eliminates the need for separate sync/async modes and ensures GPT has the same visibility into the sandbox as a human user.
+This unified model ensures GPT and humans have the same visibility into the sandbox while avoiding long-blocking requests for the agent.